-Huli Huli Marinade is an intensely sweet and savory teriyaki-style sauce popular in Hawaii.
+Huli huli marinade is an intensely sweet and savory teriyaki-style sauce popular in Hawaii.
 It's a simple mixture of brown cane sugar, soy sauce, ginger, and other aromatics.
-Huli huli marinade is used to marinate chicken or pork, which is then often cooked on a rotisserie and always over an open fire as pictured to the right.
+Huli huli marinade is used to marinate chicken or pork, which is then often cooked on a rotisserie and always over an open fire.
 A grill will do the trick.

 "Huli" means "turn" in Hawaiian, and legend has it that the name comes from the fact that its creator, Ernest Morgado, made it by cooking the soy-marinated chicken between two grills, turning the grills on their sides to do so.
 Luckily for those of us who like to keep things easy, the sauce is so tasty that it more than makes up for anything lacking in a regular single home grill.

+- Use the sauce to marinate chicken, pork, or even vegetables.
 Marinate meat for at least an hour (covered and chilled) and up to overnight.
-Remove the meat from the marinade to cook it and use any remaining marinade to baste or glaze the meat as it cooks; just make sure to cook the meat for at least 15 minutes after the final time you baste it or you bring the sauce to a boil to kill any food-borne bacteria.
+Remove the meat from the marinade to cook it and use any remaining marinade to baste or glaze the meat as it cooks; just make sure to cook the meat for at least 15 minutes after the final time you baste it, or you bring the sauce to a boil to kill any foodborne bacteria.